Morristown NJ Trespassing Charges Lawyer

 Another trespassing charge is defiant trespassing, which typically occurs when a person is banned from a commercial store or mall and then returns to the premises.
 Defiant trespassing is classified as a petty disorderly persons offense, meaning that it is punishable by up to three (3) months in county jail.

-Speak with a Washington Twp.
+Speak with a Local Washington Twp.
 NJ Trespassing Lawyer Today

 Our Morris County criminal defense attorneys have the experience necessary to fight your trespassing charges, both in and out of the courtroom.
 Because we have several former prosecutors on staff, we know how the other side thinks.
 And our experienced criminal defense attorneys understand the advanced defense strategies needed to secure you a win if your case goes to trial.
 If you or a loved one has been charged with a trespassing in Morris County or elsewhere in New Jersey, contact us anytime for immediate assistance at (908) 336-5008.
 One of our seasoned defense attorneys will be happy to provide you with a cost-free consultation.